 The reason for any company to go public is to raise funds in order to expand their business & infrastructure or to repay any loans.

 This money helps companies in various ways.
-For example:

 - The money that gets generated through IPO helps in growth and expansion.(increasing production, manufacturing units, manpower etc.)